"""Rankers for use across emitters.

 reset.__doc__ = RandomDirectionRanker.reset.__doc__

-[docs]class ObjectiveRanker(RankerBase):
+class ObjectiveRanker(RankerBase):

-"""Ranks the solutions solely based on the objective values.
+"""Ranks solutions based on objective values.

-This ranker originates in `Fontaine 2020
+This ranker originates in the optimizing emitter in `Fontaine 2020

 """